hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 ### Setup MySQL

-Installing mysql on WSL comes with a HOME directory warning.
+Installing MySQL on WSL comes with a HOME directory warning.
 We just need to set one:

 ```shell
 sudo usermod -d /var/lib/mysql/ mysql
 ```

-Then spin up the mysql service:
+Then spin up the MySQL service:

 ```shell
 sudo service mysql start